vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 The network will keep track of the last 10 times a standby validator was meant to submit the transactions, and the performance score is the number of times this has been verified, divided by 10.

 ## Validator score and voting power
-The validator score for the epoch is then calculated as:
+The validator score for the epoch is calculated as:

 `validator_score` = `raw_validator_score` x `performance_score` x `multisig_bonus`

 Where `multisig_bonus` is used to ensure consensus validators are registered to the multisig contract.
 If a consensus validator is not registered to the multisig they will get a score of zero, otherwise they get 1.
-Non-consensus validators are always awarded a `multisig_bonus ` of 1 since they are not required to be registered to the multisig.
+Non-consensus validators are always awarded a `multisig_bonus` of 1 since they are not required to be registered to the multisig.

-Finally, this score is normalised to sum to 1 and is known as the `normalisedScore`.
-This figure is then used to define that node's `voting_power` in the next epoch.
-Note that this figure is multiplied by 10,000 and rounded to integer values because tendermint requires it.
+Finally, the validator score is normalised to sum to 1.
+This `normalised score` is then used to define a node's `voting power` in the next epoch.
+Note that the `voting power` is multiplied by 10,000 and rounded to integer values, to meet Tendermint requirements.

-## Allocation of rewards

-At the end of each epoch the full pool of staking rewards is allocated to validators, with each validator receiving `total_rewards` x `normalised_score`.

-Each validator keeps a share of these rewards, where that share is given by 1 minus the delegator share <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.delegatorShare" />).

-If the validator does not have sufficient self-stake as defined by <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} /> then it will not receive these rewards and they are returned to the reward pool.

-The remaining rewards are then distributed to the tokenholders delegating to the node in proportion to their share of delegation on that node.
+## Reward allocation
 :::caution
 As of version 0.47.5, the Vega network does not prevent tokenholders from nominating stake that would cause a node to be over-nominated.
 Tokenholders must actively manage their stake and keep track of the nodes they support.
 :::

+At the end of each epoch the full pool of staking rewards is allocated to validators, with each validator receiving `total rewards` x `normalised score`.

+Each validator keeps a share of these rewards, where that share is:

+1 minus the delegator share of <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.delegatorShare" hideName={true} />.

+If the validator does not have sufficient self-stake as defined by <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} /> then it will not receive these rewards and they are returned to the reward pool.

+The remaining rewards are then distributed to the tokenholders delegating to the node in proportion to their share of delegation on that node.